Gordon Jones (American football): Pro career

 The Tampa Bay Buccaneers selected Jones in the second round on the 1979 NFL draft (34th player selected overall).
 Much of Jones' rookie season was spent on the bench, as he was buried on the depth chart by Morris Owens, Larry Mucker and Isaac Hagins, the team's seasons vets.
 Jones only started one game, and finished the season with four receptions for 80- yards and one touchdown.
 He played in the NFC Championship against the Los Angeles Rams, but did not catch a pass.
 The next season Tampa Bay overhauled their receiving core.
 Owens was let go, and rookie Kevin House took his place on the roster.
 Jones started in 14 games, caught 48 passes for 668 yards and five touchdowns, in what be his best season as a pro.
 With Kevin House emerging as the go to receiver for Tampa Bay, Jones settled into the role as the number two receiver.
 He started few games over the next two seasons, as Gerald Carter (acquired from the Jets) and Theo Bell, acquired from the Pittsburgh Steelers reduced Jones' workload.
 After the 1982 season, was finished, Jones moved on from Tampa Bay to play for the Rams.
 Jones caught 11 passes for 172 yards for the Rams, but the offense was centered around running back Eric Dickerson.

+NFL career statistics

 Post NFL career

 As of 2011, Gordon Jones had returned to the city of Tampa and worked as a Respiratory Therapist.